 The Committee will determine the amount of donated leave an employee may receive and may only authorize an employee to use up to a maximum of ninety (90) days in a twelve (12) month period.
-To be eligible to receive donated leave, an employee must have been employed for at least twelve (12) consecutive months and have had absences of at least thirty (30) days during the prior six (6) months and have exhausted all paid leave due to his or her own serious health condition, as defined, and which has caused, or is likely to cause, the employee to take leave without pay.
+To be eligible to receive donated leave, an employee must have exhausted all paid leave.
 The crisis leave sharing program will permit salary and health insurance continuation for those employees receiving shared leave.